Vincent Zhou: 2021–2022 season

 Zhou placed second with a clean skate in the short program at the 2022 U.S. Championships.
 He struggled in the free skate, making several errors on quadruple jumps and falling on his triple Axel attempt, placing fourth in that segment and narrowly third overall, 0.38 points ahead of pewter medalist Jason Brown.
 Zhou said, "the simplest answer is that I was just so nervous that my body froze up on me.
 I'm really disappointed in myself" Despite this personal disappointment, he was named to his second American Olympic team.

 Beginning the 2022 Winter Olympics as the American entry in the men's free skate segment of the Olympic team event, Zhou popped a planned quadruple flip early in the program but rallied to complete three more quads and three Level 4 spins.
-With 171.44 points, Zhou ranked third in the segment and added eight team points en route to a silver medal finish for the Americans.
+With 171.44 points, Zhou ranked third in the segment and added eight team points en route to the gold medal finish for the Americans.
 Zhou received two positive tests for COVID-19 afterward and announced that he would have to withdraw from the men's event.
 Zhou called the turn of events "pretty unreal."
 Zhou was not allowed to participate in the closing ceremony despite testing negative for 14 straight days and having antibodies.
+Originally the U.S team was awarded the silver medal, however following a positive doping test of Russia's gold medalist Kamila Valieva, the team members were not awarded their medals, pending an investigation.
+In January 2024, the Court of Arbitration for Sport disqualified her, and the gold medal is projected to be awarded to the U.S. team.

 Following a disappointing Olympics, Zhou concluded the season at the 2022 World Championships in Montpellier.
 Zhou placed sixth in the short program but rallied to place fourth in the free skate, securing third place overall in a chaotic event.
 He said afterward that he was "still very upset over the loss of that opportunity at the Olympics, but I'm very grateful that I still had the chance to compete here at Worlds.
 I did some great things out there, and there is a lot for me to learn and grow from."